 Finding Communities First, Vitals Second

 When you are buying a home, you have to have a different mindset than you would if you were purchasing items of lesser value.
-To save yourself much heartache and frustration, be sure to hammer out your lifestyle requirements before even searching for a community in which to build a home.
+To avoid heartache and frustration, clarify your lifestyle needs before searching for a community to build a home in.
 For example, if you commute to downtown Denver and have school age children, it’s important to consider the quality of the schools in the area as well as the mass transit options.
 Is the home near the school bus stop or within walking distance to the school?
 If you have young children, does the home have a yard in which they can play?
 If not, if there a park close by to let them run off some steam?
-You’ll have to determine if the location will fit the living requirementsthat are necessary for you and your family.
+You’ll have to determine if the location will fit the living requirements that are necessary for you and your family.

 Overlooking the “Inspection” Clause in Builder Contracts

 A dirty little secret in the new home industry is the fact that some builders, national builders included, send out contracts with a clause stating that they don’t allow home inspections by an independent, third party home inspector until after the closing when you already own the home.
-They offer to do a walkthrough of the home with you before you close but chances are, unless you are a licensed home inspector with many years of experience, you won’t notice any red flags beyond the superficial.
+They offer a home walkthrough before closing, but unless you’re an experienced licensed inspector, you might miss red flags beyond the surface.
 If your builder does allow for inspections, you will want to perform them at completion of the foundation, pre-drywall and final inspection.
 Ask your new build specialized realtor for inspector referrals.

 Using the Builder Endorsed Financing Out of Convenience